 When evaluating the next best-fit monitoring tool for your environment make sure to add MTTI (=Mean Time to Instrumentation) to your list.
-I don’t think MTTI is an official metric, YET, but MTTI is top of mind of Dustin Hassemer, who is currently evaluating the next generation of APM (Application Performance Monitoring) tools for his current neotemployer.
-Last week after a workshop, I got to chat with Dustin and he filled me in on why this metric is so important for him as a somebody responsible for enterprise cloud performance monitoring & engineering.
+I don’t think MTTI is an official metric, YET, but MTTI is top of mind of a Dustin, who is currently evaluating the next generation of APM (Application Performance Monitoring) tools for his current employer.
+Last week after a workshop, I got to chat with Dustin and he filled me in on why this metric is so important for him as somebody responsible for cloud performance monitoring & engineering.

 I promised to dedicate this blog post to his thoughts and idea about MTTI, about how he defines MTTI and how he quantifies MTTI when evaluating different monitoring vendors.